xpack-dev-tools/qemu-arm-xpack/README-PUBLISH.md

 ## Update the Web

-- commit the `xpack.github.io` project; use a message like **xPack QEMU ARM v2.8.0-7 released**
+- commit the `xpack.github.io` web Git; use a message like **xPack QEMU ARM v2.8.0-7 released**
 - wait for the GitHub Pages build to complete
 - remember the post URL, since it must be updated in the release page